badwater.

-The name says all you need to know about the place, Badwater.
+The name says all you need to know about the place, badwater.
 According to the GPS on this image, the elevation here is -275.6 feet.
 That's 275 feet below sea level!
 The lowest point in North America is about 10 miles behind my right shoulder, a whole 6.4 feet lower still.

 The strange polygonal shapes of salt on the surface are created by the oozing and drying of the underlying mud layers.

-Where's the Best spot to Photograph Badwater Basin?
+Where's the Best spot to photograph Badwater Basin?

 Most people will stop at the designated parking spot and either walk out on the boardwalk or venture out onto the salt.
 The challenge here is that everybody does it so the polygon shapes are all beaten down into an ice-rink like smoothness.
 To see the polygons from here you have to walk a long way out and the distance can be deceiving.
-On the flip side, on the walk back in you can see the ‘Sea Level' sign high on the face above you.
+On the flip side, on the walk back in you can see the ‘Sea Level' sign high on the rock face above you.

-I think the best spot to Badwater Basin is about 10 miles to the North West where the Salt Creek crosses the West Side Road.
+I think the best spot to photography Badwater Basin is about 10 miles to the North West where the Salt Creek crosses the West Side Road.
 The salt crust is not as expansive here but the access by car is good and the polygons are just a few feet from the road.
 The salt surface is very rough.
 Make sure you are wearing good, closed-toe, shoes.
 You may also want to consider knee-pads and gloves to in order to get low to the ground as getting low to the ground emphasizes the roughness of the surface that an eye-level shot fails to do justice to.

 Badwater at Dawn Photo Recipe